What is an Absolute Reference in Excel?

-Step 1: Type equal (=) sign in cell C5 and apply the formula =B5*C2.
-As soon as you give reference to the cell C2 type F4 once.
+- Type equal (=) sign in cell C5 and apply the formula =B5*C2.
+As soon as you give reference to the cell C2, press the F4 key one time.

 This would do the conversion for the first USD value.

-Look at the dollar symbol for the cell C2 ($C2$) that means the cell C2 is absolutely referred.
-If you copy paste the cell C5 to the below cell it will not change.
+Look at the dollar symbol for the cell C2 ($C2$), which means the cell C2 is absolutely referred.
+If you copy-paste the cell C5 to the below cell, it will not change.
 Only B5 will change to B6, not the C2.

-Now let us look at the absolute cell reference example of absolute along with mixed references.
-Below is the sales data across months for 5 salespeople in the organization.
+Now let us look at the absolute cell reference example of absolute along with mixed referencesMixed ReferencesA mixed reference is a type of cell reference that differs from absolute and relative cell reference.
+In the mixed cell reference, we only refer to the column of the cell or the row of the cell..
+Below is the sales data across months for five salespeople in the organization.
 They sold multiple times in a month.